andy-hanson/noze/doc/language.md

 ```

 The implementations for the spec functions are provided by the *caller* and don't need to exist in the spec user's scope.
+This provision is done implicitly by looking up functions with the same name and checking if their signature matches the spec signature.
+(Parameter names don't have to match.)
+Spec signatures shouldn't be marked with attributes like `summon`; they can always be implemented by a `summon` function if the provider of the spec implementation (`six` in this example) is `summon`, even if the user of the spec implementation (`my-sum` in this example) is not.
-Specs don't constain a *type*, they constrain the functions that the caller must have in scope.
+Specs don't constrain a *type*, they constrain the functions that the caller must have in scope.
+Specs can take multiple or no type parameters.
 Different callers might have different implementations of the spec for the same type, depending on what functions they have in scope.